Logotyp Jordbruksverket

 • information about the origin of the variety

-• information about how and where the variety shall be kept
+• information about how and where the variety shall be maintained

 • a description of the variety